kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/08_Using_an_External_REST_API.md

 )
 ```

-With this small prepartion out of the way, let's move on and fetch our first video!
+With this small preparation out of the way, let's move on and fetch our first video!

 #### Fetching our first video